mieweb/docs/content/functions/system-administration/system-controls/user-provider-and-department-management.md

 Security Question

 Type a question the user wishes to refer to if he/she needs access to their profile or their password reset.
-This is used to verify the individual's identify.
+This is used to verify the individual's identity.

 Security Answer